Level 4 (First Year)

-Year 1 explains the communications industries and explores the skills you’ll need to make a career in them.
+In your first year, we’ll introduce you to the communications industries and the skills you’ll need to make a career within them.

-Year 2 adds more skills to the mix including the importance of digital design.
-And you’ll have the chance to work in a creative business.
+In your second year, you’ll add new skills to your portfolio – including digital design.
+You’ll also have the chance to work in a creative business.

-Year 3 brings everything together as your practical skills are used to create relevant solutions for industry projects.
+Your third year brings your learning together, as you use your practical skills to create solutions for industry projects.

-You’ll have the opportunity for to take greater responsibility for actively developing your career interests by locating your practice within contemporary discourses.
-It is intended to provide you with the opportunity to carry out extensive and specific research within your chosen focus and assist in the development of their practice.
+You’ll have the opportunity to develop your career interests by actively pursuing your practice within contemporary discourses.
+You’ll carry out extensive and specific research and develop your practice, gaining an understanding of the context and behaviours of an audience.

 You’ll have the opportunity to work on collaborative projects with industry professionals and will leave AUB with plenty of useful contacts.